 Purpose of this Research

-Constraint satisfaction problems are hurdles for many projects and goals that countless people run into on a day-to-day basis.
+Constraint satisfaction problems (CSPs) are hurdles for many projects and goals that countless people run into on a day-to-day basis.
 This research will look at a different way to solve these problems by simply optimizing the way we attempt their solution.

 In the past, software engineers and software developers relied on Moore’s Law to increase the range of possibilities for modern computers.
 However, Moore’s Law is coming to an end, and computers may not see the same level of speedup as we have the past half-century.
 Due to this, the responsibility of writing fast and effective algorithms falls directly on the software engineers and software developers themselves.